Reckitt admits role after 5-year delay

 “Today’s apology was about acceptance of responsibility for the harm that Oxy HS has caused,” Safdar said, as reported by The Guardian.
 He admitted the company’s response had been delayed, stating, “We were late.
 Five years have passed.
 We are apologizing far too late.”

-The company had previously issued a written apology and acknowledged failures in communication with victims.
-It also established a 5 billion won humanitarian fund last month, in addition to another 5 billion won fund created in 2014.
+At the time, the company had previously issued a written apology and acknowledged failures in communication with victims.

 South Korean authorities estimate that at least 92 people have died due to lung injuries linked to humidifier disinfectants, although not all cases involved Reckitt Benckiser products.
 Later figures suggest the death toll may be closer to 130 confirmed fatalities.